Ever since I was young I have spent more of my weekend camping in the Yorkshire Dales than at home.

 Based nearest to the town of Askrigg village for any supplies you may have forgotten.
 The site offers a range of accommodation styles depending on what you are looking for.

 They have space for motorhomes, caravans and campers as well as space for family tents or solo travelling tents.
-This campsite is a great place for camping in the Yorkshire Dales as it accepts a wide range of campers.
+This campsite is a great place for finding campsites in the Yorkshire Dales as it accepts a wide range of campers.
 They also have holiday homes available for rent.

 Facilities include a shower and toilet block that are regularly cleaned.
 There is a separate basin area for washing up pots and clothes.
 There is a coin operated washer, dryer and ironing station for guests to use.
 Electric is available for tents and motorhomes/caravans, well-behaved dogs are also welcome.